Update, March 27, 2018

 - $40 copay collected for sports medicine doctor, podiatrist, and orthopedic specialist visits

-- Physical therapy and massage therapy – no copay, patient pays full amount until deductible is met, then 10% coinsurance (20% coinsurance for aviation associates or R3 research associates)
+- Massage therapy – no copay, patient pays full amount until $300 deductible is met, then 10% coinsurance (20% coinsurance for aviation associates or R3 research associates)

 Patients responsible for a copay may choose to pay at checkout or charge to payroll deduct.
 To set up payroll deductions, fill out the payroll deduction enrollment form and return it completed to Sindecuse staff.

 After a visit

 - Patients will receive an Explanation of Benefits (EOB) from Blue Cross